scount7/Signin-2/README.md

  A Github Action that can help you sign in GlaDOS automatically with telegram notice.

  For a README in Chinese, [click here](https://github.com/FHYQ-Dong/GLaDOS-Bot-Action-with-Telegram-Notice/blob/main/README_CN.md).
- If any volunteer wants to offer a README in Chinese, please create a `pull request`.

 ### Usage
 #### Preparation